starksm64/DevNation2014/README.md

 	1. set the wildfly.home property to the directory path noted above
 	2. cd into the scripts directory and run `mvn wildfly:start wildfly:execute-commands`
 6. cd back to DevNation2014 and build the project by running `mvn install`
-    1. This runs several tests that will fail if the configuration is not correct.
-You can try running without the tests by using `mvn -DskipTests=true install`.
 7. `cd iotbof-ear`
-8. Run the application by running `mvn -DskipTests=true wildfly:run`
+8. Run the application by running `mvn wildfly:run`
 9. Now you should be able to open http://${wildfly.host}/iotbof-web/index.xhtml in your brower to view the NSPViewer application.